 Based on the NGA, WARMS, GEOSS database and hydrocensus data, it is evident that there are numerous groundwater users in the area surrounding the proposed CWA site.
-The data obtained from the NGA database and hydrocensus indicate that borehole depth range from 6.5 m to 200 m.
+The data obtained from the NGA database and hydrocensus indicate that borehole depths range from 6.5 m to 200 m.
 The water level ranges from 1.24 mbgl to 71.88 mbgl, however, the water levels that were indicated as deeper than 20 mbgl all originate from the NGA database.
 Water levels deeper than 20 mbgl do not correspond to the manually measured resting groundwater levels during the hydrocensus which were all less than 20 mbgl.
 It is, therefore, considered likely that the NGA water levels deeper than 20 mbgl may represent pumping water levels.
+It is important to note that the hydrocensus occurred in the summer during the dry season when groundwater levels are typically deeper than during the wet season (June - August).
 The groundwater quality ranges from 19.7 mS/m to 632 mS/m, and reported yields range from 0.2 L/s to 10 L/s.